 Vollmers – best Michelin-starred restaurant in Malmö

-Of the three restaurants in Malmö to receive a Michelin star recently, Vollmers stands out for the sheer obsessiveness with which Ebbe and Mats Vollmers source their produce.
+Of the three restaurants in Malmö to boast a Michelin star, Vollmers stands out for the sheer obsessiveness with which Ebbe and Mats Vollmers source their produce.
 In spring, white asparagus, wild garlic, forced rhubarb and local fish and shellfish have their chance to shine on its set menus.

 Uggla – best café in Malmö